 Learn more about rowing with this short series about the sport.
 Full playlist here: https://www.youtube.com/playlist?list=PL3HMysxDej7pYika4-RIHlOpIlhl-bTAF

 All European Member National Federations plus Israel shall be eligible to compete in the European Rowing Junior Championships.
-An athlete must present a valid passport from the country for which he wishes to compete (as per FISA rules).
-A rower may compete in a Junior rowing event until 31st of December of the year in which he reaches the age of 18.
+An athlete must present a valid passport from the country for which he or she wishes to compete (as per FISA rules).
+A rower may compete in a Junior rowing event until 31st of December of the year in which he or she reaches the age of 18.

 The events offered at the 2018 European Rowing Junior Championships are:

 Men (JM): 1x, 2-, 2x, 4-, 4x, 4+, 8+

 Women (JW): 1x, 2-, 2x, 4-, 4x, 4+, 8+

 **The Races for JW1x, JW2-, JM1x, JM2- at the 2018 European Rowing Junior Championships will also serve as the European 2018 YOG (Buenos Aires) Qualification Regatta.